tadachi/hydra-chat/README.md

 2. *join a bunch* of small, comfy streams you frequent and never miss a message.

 ## Features

+* Join multiple channels
+* Colored messages based on channel
+* Fast and lightweight
+* Has desktop and mobile resolutions
+* Fast channel switching (use UpArrow and DownArrow)
+* Highlight and focus on current channel
+* Set Messages to colorless

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).